Are Your Kids Drinking Enough Water? Make Sure of it Now!

 Why Should Kids Drink Water?

-Water keeps you hydrated and functioning well throughout the day.
-It is an important factor in protecting your skin, your bodily organs, and your whole body in general.
-A human body naturally wastes water every day through sweating, talking, breathing, eating, and even the minor physical tasks you do on a day-to-day basis.
-Your body already uses up 30 to 40 percent of the water with those alone, which needs to be replaced regularly by drinking water.
+The human body wastes water daily through sweating, talking, breathing, eating, and even minor physical tasks.
+These alone use up 30 to 40 percent of the water, which needs to be replaced regularly by drinking water.

 Kids are considered to be more hyperactive as compared to adults.
-They engage in playful activities that require muscular movements letting them sweat heavily.
+They engage in playful activities that require muscular movements, allowing them to sweat heavily.
 Furthermore, they are fond of talking endlessly because of their wild imaginations and fictional fantasies.
-Therefore, they are prone to lose more water than normal, and the more likely it is needed for them to drink water.

-The young ones are not yet mindful of their health and do not somehow yet comprehend the importance of taking care of it.
-So, they tend to be carefree and do, eat and drink whatever they want.
-If they feel thirsty, they do not consciously decide to drink water because it is good.
-Instead, they choose whatever is inside your fridge.
-In cases, if they are in school or outside from home, they will most likely choose a beverage drink that has different flavors because that is more interesting to their taste buds if compared to water.
-Nonetheless, kids are curious and explorers in nature.
-They tend to go for the ones that tickle their creativity and challenge their thinking.
+The young are not yet mindful of their health and do not comprehend the importance of caring for it.
+So, they tend to be carefree and do, eat, and drink whatever they want.
+If they feel thirsty, they do not consciously drink water because it is good.

 4. Water is a lubrication device that helps keep our muscles and joints functioning smoothly.

-5. It protects and rejuvenates the skin, preventing it from becoming vulnerable to any skin problems or diseases.
+5. It protects and rejuvenates the skin, preventing it from becoming vulnerable to skin problems or diseases.

 If kids stay in a situation in which they are hydrated, their ability to think and comprehend will be seriously affected.
-In the long run, it could result in an inability to learn and poor performances in school and as a kid in general.
-They may not be able to challenge their cognitive capabilities and mental capacities.
+In the long run, it could result in an inability to learn and poor performance in school and as a kid.

-Dehydration is Common among Kids
+Dehydration is common among Kids.

 Studies have shown that 8 out of 10 kids are found to have mild dehydration.
-In addition, children ages 6 to 19 are drinking less water than they should normally be drinking.
-As a result, most children suffer from dehydration.

-The American Journal of Public Health also published a study that stated a significant difference in racial differences when it comes to dehydration.
+The American Journal of Public Health also published a study that stated a significant difference in racial differences regarding dehydration.
 It is found that kids from the black race are prone to becoming more hydrated than white kids.
-The reason might be with the unequal allocation of water supplies in specific supplies, substandard maintenance of water utilities or systems, or water availability is barely reachable to the black community.

-Dehydration in this sense could be mild, or it could also be severe depending on how the situation is being addressed.
-It has also been tested that kids are difficult to persuade in drinking water because they usually choose sugary drinks.
-Scientists from different universities have been studying how to let children drink more water and choose water regularly.
+Dehydration, in this sense, could be mild or severe, depending on how the situation is addressed.
+It has also been tested that kids find it difficult to drink water because they usually choose sugary drinks.

-The Institute of Medicine has made it clear that children and even teenagers should drink at least two to three quarts of water daily.
+The Institute of Medicine has clarified that children and teenagers should drink at least two to three quarts of water daily.
 This ensures that they stay hydrated and healthy no matter what physical activities are in store for them.
-Research also advises that boys should drink more water as opposed to girls.

 Do your kids have access to Safe and Clean Water?